35 Global Plastic Pollution Statistics

 Much of the large debris in this area is made up of abandoned or lost fishing nets and other equipment.

-26. Plastic can also be found in oceans across the globe, with an estimated 1.3 trillion pieces in the Indian Ocean, 930 billion in the North Atlantic, and another 491 billion in the South Pacific.
+26. Experts estimate that 1.3 trillion pieces of plastic pollute the Indian Ocean, 930 billion contaminate the North Atlantic, and another 491 billion litter the South Pacific.

 (World Economic Forum